 3. Proliferation is not really a concern with recycling.
-Commercial UNF does not contain a type ofthat is valuable for making atomic bombs (too much of the wrong ).
+Commercial UNF does not contain a type of plutonium that is valuable for making atomic bombs (too much of the wrong plutonium).
 While it is possible, as proven by North Korea, it is much more beneficial to start from scratch and make the right kind in your own reactors.

-4.in UNF can be used as fuel.
-By making a fuel form called Mixed Oxide Fuel (MOX), we can up excess in UNF and our weapons inventory to produce energy.
+4. Plutonium in UNF can be used as fuel.
+By making a fuel form called Mixed Oxide Fuel (MOX), we can burn up excess plutonium in UNF and our weapons inventory to produce energy.
 France has been doing that for years.

 5. Next generation reactors will be very different.
 The fuel for the smaller, even safer next-generation reactors will need a wide variety of fuels.
 Recycling can accommodate all of these requirements (a huge market).

 6. The US Government is desperate for a solution.
 The attitude for attaining a consent state is “a consent state defines what consent means” and they also define “what benefits they want”.
 Believe it or not, there will be competition in this arena before long.

 7. Uranium is a valuable material.
 The current situation is that uranium is “plentiful and cheap”.
 However, only 5% of the uranium we use comes from the United States and the current administration is actively seeking tariffs to change this.
 Also with the increase in the number of reactors worldwide, uranium is becoming more and more valuable.
 Also, with transportation going all electric, much more carbon-free electricity will be needed.
 Why throw it away?